Normanby rail corridor construction update - February and March 2025

-During April and May 2024, UNITY Alliance will continue works within the Normanby Rail corridor including track modifications and commissioning of overhead electrical equipment.
+During February and March 2025, UNITY Alliance will continue works within the Normanby rail corridor including minor excavation, drainage, service installation and signalling testing and commissioning.

 Details of work

-• Earthworks and pavement construction around Bowen Bridge Road and the Northern Portal
+• Earthworks and pavement construction around Bowen Bridge Road and the Northern Tunnel Portal

 Additional activities will occur outside the project’s normal working hours, as outlined below.

-At Spring Hill (in the Normanby rail corridor), and on night shift intermittently between 6:30pm and 6:30am throughout April and May 2024, the following will occur:
+In the Normanby rail corridor (Spring Hill), and intermittently between 6:30pm and 6:30am throughout February and March 2025 (Night shift), the following works will occur:

 • Concrete deliveries and pours